Selecting the Number of Clusters $K$ with a Stability Trade-off: an Internal Validation Criterion: Hyperparameter study

-\begin{itemize} \item $D$: the number of perturbed samples used in the stability computation (\ref{eq:stabb},\ref{eq:stabw}). \item noise: the type of noise for $\varepsilon$-Additive Perturbation.
-We experimented with uniform and Gaussian noise. \item $\mathbf{\Omega}$: the set of algorithm parameters $K'$ used in within-cluster stability computation in (\ref{eq:stabw}). \item $s$: the similarity measure used in stability computation is a special hyperparameter, and is treated specifically in the last paragraph of this section. \end{itemize}

-The goal of this section is to study their importance and impact on the performance of Stadion for clustering model selection, using the three studied algorithms ($K$-means, Ward linkage and GMM).
-Only the extended versions of Stadion for $K$-means and GMM are included, for the sake of saving computational cost.
+The stability difference criterion (Stadion) introduced in this work is governed by several hyperparameters: \begin{itemize} \item $D$: the number of perturbed samples used in the stability computation. \item noise: the type of noise for $\varepsilon$-Additive Perturbation.
+We experimented with uniform and Gaussian noise. \item $\mathbf{\Omega}$: the set of algorithm parameters $K'$ used in within-cluster stability. \end{itemize} The goal of this section is to study their importance and impact on the performance of Stadion for clustering model selection, using the three studied algorithms ($K$-means, Ward linkage and GMM).
+Only the extended versions of Stadion for $K$-means and GMM are included to speed up the analysis.
+Performance is evaluated using the ARI between the selected solution and the ground-truth clustering.